Your credit report contains a detailed record of your past use of credit, and can have a big influence on your life.

 You can also reach out to the CFPB to file an official complaint .
 The complaint should include all documentation of the dispute.
 Once the CFPB receives the complaint, you can keep track of its progress on the organization’s website.

-Checking your credit reports can help you ensure that the information being used to calculate your credit scores is accurate and up to date.
+Checking your credit reports can help you ensure that the information is used to calculate your credit scores is accurate and up to date.
 It can also tip you off to fraud or identity theft

 It’s easy and free to gain access to your credit reports from the three major bureaus once a year.
 Taking advantage of this service (and reporting any errors you may come across) can be key to maintaining good credit, and good overall financial health.